Got a skin condition? We found the best natural creams for eczema and psoriasis

 The Best Natural Creams for Eczema & Other Conditions

-Bria Organics makes a trio of Bath Oil, Body Oil, and a general Balm, which is gentle enough for use on the eyelids, ears, and lips.
+Bria Organics makes a trio of Bath Oil, Body Oil, and a general Balm, which is gentle enough for use on the eyelids, ears, and lips – even for babies!
 Organic borage oil is brilliant for treating eczema due to its high GLA (Gamma-linolenic acid) concentration, an essential fatty acid for healthy skin and lacking in eczema sufferers.
 No wonder the reviews of this product always rave about how it ‘cured’ the reviewer’s eczema in a matter of days!

 Providing intense hydration for very dry skin, Odylique’s Ultra Rich Balm is also one of the best skin creams for eczema.
 Its gentle formula soothes the skin and supports its natural barrier function by helping protect it from the drying effects of heat, cold and wind, without blocking pores.
 This 100% natural, 100% organic balm also as an excellent intensive treatment for dry hair ends and cracked heels.
 Great for skiing, after sun, or to protect ultra-sensitive skin from chlorinated pools.